EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/swamp-witch.md

 Garacan will warn them to stay away from the swamp when they check-in.
 He says that the animals have been more aggressive lately.
 Some alligator farmers are missing from town, though they were regulars at the bar.
 Garacan is afraid to go near.

-While the adventurers stay at the inn, they can overhear a conversation between two travelers about hearing singing voices from the swamps.
-The second says that he saw strange-looking chickens in the swamp.
+While the adventurers stay at the inn, they can overhear a conversation between two scuffed-up travelers about hearing singing voices from the swamps.
+The second says that he ran away from some strange-looking chickens in the swamp.

 ### The Hook